 These cute pups are quite versatile and can adapt to both apartment living or a home with a backyard to run in.
 Though their short, stout body types may lead you to believe they are lazy, these dogs will get bursts of energy and enjoy a game of fetch or a trip to the dog park.
 The Beabull bonds well with their owner and every member of the family, and they’re fit for either single- or mutli-person family households.
 These loving pups are protective and playful, and they can be the perfect companion for you!

-See below for all Beabull facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Beabulls!

 Beabull Mixed Dog Breed Pictures